-On average, listings lease in the $20's per square foot per year.
-The Troy region is seeing a decline in rates.
-In the last 3 months, the median rate fell $3 per sqft per year.
-That's a 14% decrease in rent.
+The typical asking rate per listing is in the $20's per square foot per year.
+The Troy submarket is going through a decline in rates.
+In the last 3 months, the median rate decreased $1 per sqft per year.
+That's a 3% decline in rent.

-Compared to the rest of the Metro Detroit market, the Troy submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Metro Detroit market, the Troy region has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 101 listings have come on the market, so you'll want to check back regularly for new listings.
-About 5% of the available space in the Troy are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+In the last 90 days, 196 listings have come on the market, so you'll want to check back regularly for new listings.
+About 41% of the listings in the Troy are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 3,130 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this area are approximately 1 stories.
+Even though the median size is 3,180 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this market are around 1 stories.
 Most buildings in this market were built in 1982 and are Class B.